E-Shiels/appointments/notes.md

 6. Your authentication system must also allow login from some other service.
 Facebook, Twitter, Foursquare, Github, etc... - Waiting until the end

-7. You must include and make use of a nested resource with the appropriate RESTful URLs.
+7. You must include and make use of a nested resource with the appropriate RESTful URLs. - Yes

- - You must include a nested new route with form that relates to the parent resource
+ - You must include a nested new route with form that relates to the parent resource - doctors/:id/appointments/new

  -  You must include a nested index or show route - doctors/:id/appointments/:id && patients/:id/appointments/:id